confluentinc/learn-kafka-courses/kafka-streams/README.md

 It's recommended to watch the [Windowing](https://developer.confluent.io/learn-kafka/kafka-streams/windowing/) and the [Hands On: Windowing](https://developer.confluent.io/learn-kafka/kafka-streams/hands-on-windowing/) videos before attempting the exercises.

-This exercise uses top aggregation exercise, but adds windowing to it.
-You'll use slightly different input records, and your output should look something like this:
+This exercise uses builds on top of the aggregation exercise, but adds windowing to it.

+To run the windowing exercise execute this command ` ./gradlew runStreams -Pargs=windows` You'll use slightly different input records, and your output should look something like this:
 ```text
 Incoming record - key HDTV-2333 value {"order_id": "instore-1", "electronic_id": "HDTV-2333", "user_id": "10261998", "price": 2000.0, "time": 1622152480629}
 Incoming record - key HDTV-2333 value {"order_id": "instore-1", "electronic_id": "HDTV-2333", "user_id": "1033737373", "price": 1999.23, "time": 1622153380629}